 History of the Concept

 The concept of seafloor spreading was first proposed by Harry Hess in the early 1960s.
-Hess, a geologist and naval officer, had been studying the ocean floor for many years and had noticed that the mid-ocean ridges were not just passive features but were actually sites of intense geological activity.
+Even so, hess, a geologist and naval officer, had been studying the ocean floor for many years and had noticed that the mid-ocean ridges were not just passive features but were actually sites of intense geological activity.
 He proposed that new oceanic crust was being formed at these ridges and then gradually moving away from them, carrying the continents along with them.

 The Mechanics of Spreading